Mater8600/roclean/README.md

---id GROUP_ID        Roblox group ID to analyze (required) --verbose BOOL       Enable detailed output (default: False) --pages INT         Number of pages to scan (default: 100)
+--id GROUP_ID        Roblox group ID to analyze (required) --verbose BOOL       Enable detailed output (default: False) --pages INT         Number of pages to scan (default: 100) --output STR        Outputs the results to a file --wordlist STR      Use a custom wordlist instead of the default --wordlistdesc STR  Use a cutom wordlist for descriptions instead of the default
 ```

 ### Example Commands